dcs2014/RSI-Projects-12/README.md

 - web browser mode,
 - build mode, project rebuilds its sources,
 - source project files viewer, real-time classes, methods, properties highlighter,
-- xampp administration component for launching apache server in the application - to be added.
+- xampp administration component for launching apache server in the application - to be added,
+- support for SuperPutty added.

 Additionally, history of navigated pages and folders is maintained.
 Application GUI has the following structure
 - upper toolstrip.